 What Is Sprint Paddling?

-Sprint paddling is an Olympic sport that has been apart of the summer Olympics since 1936.
-Men and Woman compete in two different disciplines, canoe and kayak.
+Sprint paddling has been an Olympic sport since the summer Olympics in 1936.
+Men and Woman compete in two different disciplines; canoe and kayak.
 In each disciple athletes race in single, double and quadruple events, known as K1, K2 and K4 for kayak and C1, C2, and C4 for canoe.
-Races vary in distance from 200m, 500m, 1000m and 6km events.
+Races distances vary from 200m, 500m, 1000m and 6km events.

 Historically, Canada has always been very strong in international competition.
 On a regular basis Canada has athletes win and podium at the Olympics and World Championships.

-Sprint paddling is a unique sport that incorporates aspects of both individual and team sports.
-This helps develop personal grown and valuable teamwork skills.
+Sprint paddling is unique in incorporating aspects of both individual and team sports.
+This helps develop personal growth and valuable teamwork skills.
 It is a great opportunity to spend time exercising outside appreciating nature.
 From a young age the sport develops balance, coordination and other important motor skills that help promote a lifelong active lifestyle!

-At the Fort Canoe Kayak Club we have a diverse fleet of boats that make it easy for people of all ages, experience and fitness level to join the fun!
+At the Fort Canoe and Kayak Club we have a diverse fleet of boats that make it easy for people of all ages, experiences and fitness levels to join the fun!
 We also paddle on one of the most beautiful pieces of water in Canada with views of Golden Ears Park and Mount Baker on any given day!